MiroslavPlancak/tiac-chat/README.md

 `git clone https://github.com/MiroslavPlancak/tiac-chat.git`

 ### 2. Install Dependencies
-Navigate to the `tiac-chat\frontend\PAL` directory in your terminal and install the necessary dependencies by running:
+Navigate to the <span style="color:blue;">*tiac-chat\frontend\PAL*</span> directory in your terminal and install the necessary dependencies by running:

 `npm install`

 ### 3. Import SQL Script
-Locate the `tiac_chat_db_script.sql` script file within the root folder of the cloned repository.
+Locate the <span style="color:blue;">*tiac_chat_db_script.sql*</span> script file within the root folder of the cloned repository.
 Import this script into a new database of your choice.
 Ensure to make any necessary adjustments to your connection string.
 Example of a connection string:

 ```typescript
 "ConnectionStrings": {